MartinuzziFrancesco/RecurrentLayers.jl/docs/src/index.md

 Contributions are always welcome!
 We specifically look for :
  - Recurrent cells you would like to see implemented
  - Benchmarks
- - Any bugs and mistakes of course!
+ - Fixes for any bugs/errors
  - Documentation, in any form: examples, how tos, docstrings